mer-hybris/hadk.sailfishos.org/docs/subsystems.md

     CONFIG_WATCHDOG_CORE=y
     CONFIG_WATCHDOG_NOWAYOUT=y

+!!!note
--   **NOTE 1**: Please note that watchdog driver should disable itself during suspend.
+    Please note that watchdog driver should disable itself during suspend.

+!!!note
--   **NOTE 2**: Normally the watchdog period is programmed automatically, but if your driver does not support programming the period, the default kicking period is 20 seconds.
+    Normally the watchdog period is programmed automatically, but if your driver does not support programming the period, the default kicking period is 20 seconds.

 ## Touch